top of page

 Author: Rose D.

-Proprioception is the body’s ability to sense stimuli and the position of a limb and limb movement in space.
+Proprioception is the body’s ability to sense stimuli and the limb's position and limb movement in space.
 Proprioception depends on the relationship between the central nervous system (CNS) and sensory receptors called proprioceptors.

 The interpretation of stimuli provides the body’s position, motion, and equilibrium.
-The intuitive and interconnected abilities of our bodies have led many to believe that proprioception is the 6th sense, as it includes balance, coordination and agility.
+Our bodies' intuitive and interconnected abilities have led many to believe that proprioception is the 6th sense, including balance, coordination, and agility.

 The information explains the body’s critical interaction with the environment and allows for precise and fluid movements.
 This is especially important for both athletes and non-athletes.